jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 The important folders for defining your own custom optimisation are **+objfcn** and **+confcn**.
 All of the *objective function* definitions are stored in **+objfcn** and all of the *constraint function* definitions are stored in **+confcn**.
 Once you have written your function definitions (following the procedure described below), you will need to save them to the appropriate folders.

-### Writing an Objective Function for an unconstrained optimisation
+### Writing an Objective Function for an Unconstrained Optimisation

 For an unconstrained optimisation, your objective function must:
 * Take a SNOBFit object (an instance of the SNOBFit class) as its only argument